goldbergyoni/javascript-testing-best-practices/readme.md

 :white_check_mark: **Do:**   Using a CI with shiny quality inspections like testing, linting, vulnerabilities check, etc?
 Help developers run this pipeline also locally to solicit instant feedback and shorten the [feedback loop](https://www.gocd.org/2016/03/15/are-you-ready-for-continuous-delivery-part-2-feedback-loops/).
 Why? an efficient testing process constitutes many and iterative loops: (1) try-outs -> (2) feedback -> (3) refactor.
 The faster the feedback is, the more improvement iterations a developer can perform per-module and perfect the results.
 On the flip, when the feedback is late to come fewer improvement iterations could be packed into a single day, the team might already move forward to another topic/task/module and might not be up for refining that module.

-Practically, some CI vendors (Example: [CircleCI load CLI](https://circleci.com/docs/2.0/local-cli/)) allow running the pipeline locally.
+Practically, some CI vendors (Example: [CircleCI local CLI](https://circleci.com/docs/2.0/local-cli/)) allow running the pipeline locally.
 Some commercial tools like [wallaby provide highly-valuable & testing insights](https://wallabyjs.com/) as a developer prototype (no affiliation).
 Alternatively, you may just add npm script to package.json that runs all the quality commands (e.g. test, lint, vulnerabilities) — use tools like [concurrently](https://www.npmjs.com/package/concurrently) for parallelization and non-zero exit code if one of the tools failed.
 Now the developer should just invoke one command — e.g. ‘npm run quality’ — to get instant feedback.
 Consider also aborting a commit if the quality check failed using a githook ([husky can help](https://github.com/typicode/husky))
 <br/>